 - Prepaid Cell Phones: One way that we’ve been saving a ton of money over the years is by using prepaid cell phone service, instead of more costly contract plans.
 We have no contract phone service from Virgin Mobile, and we pay on average about $45/month for two phones.
 One of them is an Android smartphone with tons of minutes and unlimited text/data ($35/month), and the other is just a regular calls only cell phone ($10/month).
 The only downside is the up front cost of the cell phone – it isn’t subsidized like on contract plans.
 There are a variety of other prepaid cell services out there that many people recommend including popular Wi-Fi/Cell hybrid Republic Wireless and a newer one called Solavei.
 Check out the related content below for a full article talking about saving on your cell phone bill using prepaid services.
 Want to use a traditional phone service?
 Check out Bill Shrink for a comparison of your options.

 - Free Mobile Hotspots: A short while ago I had a need to have Internet access on the go while traveling.
 At the time I settled on buying a mobile hotspot from Virgin Mobile via their prepaid wireless broadband plan.
-You just buy the hotspot for $69.99, and then pay $35/month for 1GB of data.
+You just buy the hotspot, and then pay $35/month for 1GB of data.
 I was in a rush so I bought the hotspot and used it while on my trip.
 When I got back I became aware of a company called FreedomPop.
 FreedomPop also has mobile hotspots, but their thing is that you get 500MB of FREE data every month.
-All you have to do is pay a refundable deposit of $99.99 on their 4G hotspot (or iPhone sleeve).
+All you have to do is pay for their hotspots, and then it is free from then on.
 I decided to discontinue using my Virgin Mobile hotspot and put down my deposit on the Freedompop hotspot.
 After signing up you can also connect with other users to get added free data, as well as completing offers and surveys.
 I was able to get another 500MB of free data that way.
 So I now get 1GB of data for free every single month without paying a dime beyond my deposit.
 I’ve had 3 months of service so far, for what I paid for 1 month with Virgin.
 Highly recommended – and a full review of FreedomPop is in the links below.
 Another similar and free wireless broadband option is NetZero 4G.
 Their hotspot itself is less at only $49.95, but they only offer 200MB of free data every month, or $9.95 for 500MB.
 So FreedomPop still gives you more data every month for less in the long run.

 - How To Save Hundreds On Your Cell Phone Bill By Using A No Contract Or Pre-Paid Phone Service